 These experiences in Cape Town taught me that travel is more than the seeing of the sights, it is the sharing of experiences and it is about the connections we make.

-With the spirit of ubuntu, I go forward and am forever changed.
+With the spirit of ubuntu, I go forward.